The NSTA blog currently consists of fourteen categories (or sub-blogs):

 So much happens behind the scenes and behind the books at NSTA Press®.
 Claire Reinburg, Director of NSTA Press, says, “I have the enviable job of talking with authors who have ideas for terrific new books, and I have the privilege of hearing from teachers about the types of resources they need for their classrooms and for their own professional development.”
 Claire and her staff plan to share behind-the-scenes information and tips in the NSTA Press Books section of the NSTA blog.

-NSTA Recommends: Technology brings you reviews of new and current technology for use in and out of the classroom.
+NSTA Recommends: Technology, an outgrowth of the popular book review program NSTA Recommends, brings you reviews of new and current technology for use in and out of the classroom.
+Products are field tested by science educators and reviewed with the K–12 classroom teachers in mind.

 The NSTA Reports section offers comments and contributions from the editors and readers of NSTA’s member newspaper.
 In addition, the NSTA Reports category will feature information and resources we learned about between issues, along with “extras” such as surveys, field-test opportunities, and posts from NSTA’s executive director.